-Spinach and ricotta gnudi with brown butter sauce Directions
+Instructions: Spinach and ricotta gnudi with brown butter sauce

-- Gather in a bowl: spinach with ricotta, egg, Parmesan cheese, flour and nutmeg.
+- Gather in a bowl: spinach with ricotta (that you have previously let drain on a colander for a couple of hours), egg, Parmesan cheese, flour and nutmeg.
 Add salt and pepper.

 - For creation of gnudi use your generously floured hands to roll small balls.
 Place gnudi, spaced apart, on a baking tray or large plate covered with more flour.

 - Boil a pot of salted water.
 Cook gnudi until they afloat like gnocchi.
 Drain, put on a large plate and prepare the sauce.